autoplot/documentation/javadoc/org/das2/qds/math/fft/ComplexArray.md

-# org.das2.qds.math.fft.ComplexArrayInterface for passing complex arrays to and from FFT routines.
-The intent is
+# org.das2.qds.math.fft.ComplexArray

- that the complex array can be backed by data in any format.
+Interface for passing complex arrays to and from FFT routines.
+The intent is that the complex array can be backed by data in any format.
 Each elements is readable and writeable via get and set methods for the real and imaginary components.

-ComplexArray( )
+# ComplexArray( )

 ***